crustio/crust-wiki/website/translated_docs/zh-CN/build-hello-crust.md

 crust-cli publish QmYene5icko1cusFCG9D92YUyfonN4hmRPNdPkxvJkNjTb
 ```

-Then your website is already been published into Crust Network now.
+Now your website is published into Crust Network.
+Storage nodes in Crust Network will get notified and try to pull your website to store.

 ### 3. Query status